 I am a Licensed Practical Nurse, EMT, Wilderness EMT, phlebotomist, and CPR/ First Aid instructor.
 I also instruct disaster medicine with a well known firm and am currently working on my RN.
 In addition to all that, I work full-time and have done this over the last several years.
 In addition to this training, I have had the opportunity to care for two relatives on hospice.

-I have noticed that many preppers want to know how to suture a wound or remove “the bullet” or some other “glamorous” task.
+I have noticed that many people who are into survival and prepping want to know how to suture a wound or remove “the bullet” or some other “glamorous” task.
 But the more training I receive and practice in the field, the more I realize how much I do not know, in spite of all my training and experience.
-That concept really scares me but it’s a healthy fear.
-Preppers will benefit from that realization as well.
+It’s no easy task to provide the best possible home healthcare, even during the best of times, much less during an emergency of some sort.

 The Most Neglected Medical Training